dj51d/setuptools-node/README.md

 ### Gulp Options

-* `--task` Specify the task to run insteaed of the default
+* `--task` Specify the task to run insteaed of the default.
+Multiple tasks may be specified as a comma separated list.

 setup.py: